hwdsl2/setup-ipsec-vpn/aws/README.md

-# Deploy to Amazon EC2 using CloudFormation (Beta)
+# Deploy to Amazon EC2 using CloudFormation

 *Read this in other languages: [English](README.md), [简体中文](README-zh.md).*